marlonfrank30/f5-journeys/README.md

 kubect get svc
 ```

-in order to validate journeys is up and running access the application using the ip address added in the previous step pointing your browser to it https://10.1.10.89 and it should work
+To validate journeys is up and running access the application using the ip address added in the previous step pointing your browser to it https://10.1.10.89 and it should work